What Happens if You Don't Probate a Will?

 State Probate Will Filing Requirements

-While most state laws require that all wills be filed, they do not require an executor to petition for probate, request that a probate proceeding begin, or prove that the last will and testament is valid.
+Most state laws require that all wills be filed.
+They do not, however, require an executor to file a petition for probate or prove the validity of the last will and testament.

-Certain property could remain in the decedent's estate indefinitely if no one takes responsibility to probate the will.
+Property could remain in the decedent's estate indefinitely if no one probates the will.

 Penalties for Failing to File a Will